Improving Generalization in Federated Learning by Seeking Flat Minima: Related Works

-A crucial task for many real world applications \cite{garcia2017review,ouahabi2021deep}, such as autonomous driving \cite{siam2018comparative,tavera2022pixel}, is Semantic Segmentation (SS).
-Its task is to assign each pixel of the image to a known category.
+{\textit{\textbf{{Semantic Segmentation.}}}} A crucial task for real-world applications \cite{garcia2017review,ouahabi2021deep}, \eg autonomous driving \cite{siam2018comparative,tavera2022pixel}, is Semantic Segmentation (SS), which assigns each image pixel to a known category.
 Most studies of SS in FL focus on medical imaging applications and propose ad hoc techniques to safeguard the patients' privacy \cite{sheller2018multi,li2019privacy,yi2020net,bercea2021feddis}.
-Differently, \cite{michieli2021prototype} focuses on object segmentation and leverages prototypical representations for learning from distributed data.
-A recently studied application is FL in autonomous driving, motivated by the large amount of privacy-protected data collected by self-driving cars: the authors of \cite{fantauzzo2022feddrive} propose a new benchmark for analyzig such a scenario, FedDrive.
+Differently, \cite{michieli2021prototype} focuses on object segmentation using prototypical representations.
+A recently studied application is FL in autonomous driving, motivated by the large amount of privacy-protected data collected by self-driving cars: the authors of \cite{fantauzzo2022feddrive} propose a new benchmark for analyzing such a scenario, FedDrive.
 None of those works study the relation between loss landscape and convergence minima of the proposed solution.
-Starting from the settings introduced by \cite{fantauzzo2022feddrive}, we apply our approach and prove its effectiveness in addressing the SS task.
+We apply our approach to the FedDrive benchmark and prove its efficacy in addressing the federated SS task.